Journey Genetic Testing 1-855-362-5224 Confidential Online Ordering 24/7

 Legal DNA Test Accreditation

-The only difference between our private home tests and our direct collected legal DNA tests is the manner in which the sample is collected and sent to our lab.
-The processing of your sample is identical, the finding report issued shows the same results, and each test follows all accreditation guidelines once it arrives at the lab.
+The only change between our private home tests and our legal DNA tests collected by us is how the sample is taken and sent to our lab.
+In addition to this, the lab treats both samples the same way.
+Furthermore. the results are the same, and everything follows the right rules once it gets to the lab.